 Procedure: Dissolve the tincture of benzoin and perfume in the alcohol.
 Warm the witch hazel and dissolve the boric acid in it.
 Mix the with hazel and the orange flower water; add glycerin.
 Then add the tincture and alcohol.
 Mix thoroughly, age, and filter.

-Many formulations were not as complex as this and were simple mixtures of perfumed water, alcohol and borax instead.
+However, many formulations were simple mixtures of perfumed water, alcohol and borax.
 For example, Elizabeth Arden’s Ardena Skin Tonic consisted mostly of water with small amounts of ethyl (grain) alcohol, boric acid and some perfume, and Dorothy Gray’s Orange Flower Skin Lotion was made mostly of water with a little alcohol, borax and some perfume (Philips, 1934).

-A cooling affect on the skin can be achieve by adding materials such as alcohol that evaporates quickly to cool the skin; splashing cold water on the face; using an ice pack; or by applying an aromatic compound such as menthol, sage or camphor that stimulating the cold sensing nerves in the skin to constrict the surface blood vessels.
+A cooling affect on the skin can be achieve by adding materials such as alcohol that evaporates quickly; splashing cold water on the face; using an ice pack; or by applying an aromatic compound such as menthol, sage or camphor that stimulates the cold sensing nerves in the skin to constrict the surface blood vessels.

 It was once believed that skin tonics not only cooled/refreshed the skin and stimulated blood circulation, but that they also closed pores.
 It was thought that pores could become clogged if they remained open, causing pimples and blackheads, so skin tonics were seen as an important skin-care cosmetic.
 These early ideas about the nature of skin pores were misguided.
 Many beauty experts not only conflated the openings of sweat glands with those of the sebaceous glands but also wrongly thought they were opened and closed by muscles.